Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/New-AzureADGroup.md

 ```

 ### -DisplayName
-Specifies the display name of the group.
+The display name for the group.
+This property is required when a group is created and it cannot be cleared during updates.

 ```yaml
 Type: String